creatorpanda/LifeCommand/README.md

+# LifeCommand

-A simple decision making game developed on PASCAL.
+A simple-decision making game developed on PASCAL.

 This is not the final product.
-It's something i started and keep updating when have free time.
+It's something I started and keep updating when having free time.
 It's a development that can go forever.

 suggestions are welcomed and appreciated :)